 There are many important ingredients needed to raise a guide dog.
 Right now the most important one is you!
 Join our community event and get baking for Blind Low Vision NZ

-We’re looking for people to bake and sell puppy-shaped bikkies to raise funds to help breed and train Blind Foundation guide dogs.
+We’re looking for people to bake and sell puppy-shaped bikkies to raise funds to help breed and train guide dogs.
 Guide dogs act as the eyes for many New Zealanders who are blind or have low vision.
 They provide freedom, confidence, companionship – and most importantly independence.

 Join the online community

 Share your journey, recipes and tips on our exclusive Bikkie Day Facebook event page.